dheerajpotula/design-patterns/README.md

 around in the JVM doesn't make sense.

 Code Example : Simple Singleton that assumes that we are creating a very expensive singleton (requiring lazy initialization) and we operating under a very high TPS multithreaded system (where accessing the singleton is frequent and therefore has to be efficient).

 ### Command Pattern
-TODO
+Command Pattern allows us to create classes that encapsulate method invocation.
+Each method invocation can be encapsulated as a command object.
+Once we have these command objects, we can use them freely in invokers that just invoke the function on the command object.

+Code example : Remote Control Application.

 ### Adapter Pattern
-TODO
+Adapter Pattern allows us to adapt one object into another.

+Code example : Turkey Adapted as a Duck.

 ### Facade Pattern
 TODO